Hercules: Renaissance mythography

 The Renaissance and the invention of the printing press brought a renewed interest in and publication of Greek literature.
 Renaissance mythography drew more extensively on the Greek tradition of Heracles, typically under the Romanized name Hercules, or the alternate name Alcides.
 In a chapter of his book Mythologiae (1567), the influential mythographer Natale Conti collected and summarized an extensive range of myths concerning the birth, adventures, and death of the hero under his Roman name Hercules.
 Conti begins his lengthy chapter on Hercules with an overview description that continues the moralizing impulse of the Middle Ages:

 Hercules, who subdued and destroyed monsters, bandits, and criminals, was justly famous and renowned for his great courage.
 His great and glorious reputation was worldwide, and so firmly entrenched that he'll always be remembered.
 In fact the ancients honored him with his own temples, altars, ceremonies, and priests.
 But it was his wisdom and great soul that earned those honors; noble blood, physical strength, and political power just aren't good enough.

-In 1600, the citizens of Avignon bestowed on Henry of Navarre (the future King Henry IV of France) the title of the Hercule Gaulois ("Gallic Hercules"), justifying the extravagant flattery with a genealogy that traced the origin of the House of Navarre to a nephew of Hercules' son Hispalus.
+In 1600, the citizens of Avignon bestowed on Henry of Navarre (the future King Henry IV of France) the title of the Hercule Gaulois ("Gallic Hercules"), justifying the extravagant flattery with a genealogy that traced the origin of the House of Navarre to a nephew of Hercules's son Hispalus.